Are you interested in regrowing your very own vegetables?

 - Make sure there is about half an inch of growth attached to the root bulb portion before you cut.

-- Drop that cut portion into the soil directly and cover it with a layer of moist soil.
+- Drop that cut portion into a pot with soil directly and cover it with a layer of moist soil.

 - Try to keep the soil moist, regularly while it’s growing by a sunny window.

-Just keep chopping off the green sprouts to eat when they appear, until they have regrown again.
-Don’t ever have to buy spring onions again!
+- You can chop off the green sprouts to eat when they appear until they have regrown again.

-6. How to regrow Carrot tips for salads from scraps.
+6. How to regrow Carrot Greens for salads from scraps.

 If you want to reuse your carrots, carrot greens are really tasty in a salad.